compound-finance/comet/docs/README.md

 * `param`: The reserve rate of the protocol as an APR scaled up by `10 ^ 18`.
 E.g. `250000000000000000` indicates a 2.5% APR.
 * `RETURN`: No return, reverts on error.

-### Store Front Price Factor
+### Set Store Front Price Factor

-This function sets the discount rate of collateral for sale as part of the account absorption process.
+This function sets the fraction of the liquidation penalty that goes to buyers of collateral instead of the protocol.
+This factor is used to calculate the discount rate of collateral for sale as part of the account absorption process.
 The rate is a decimal scaled up by `10 ^ 18`.

 #### Configurator